 Scope of Study

-Subject Terms: business elites, democracy, educational elites, elites, foreign policy, government elites, international relations, military elites, military intervention, NATO, national economy, national interests, national security, political elites, social welfare
+Subject Terms: business elites, democracy, economic issues, educational elites, elites, foreign policy, government elites, international relations, military elites, military intervention, national economy, national interests, national politics, national security, NATO, political elites, social welfare

 Date of Collection: